courtneyring/nodejs-brief/readme.md

 ## **Testing and Validating Results**

-A node script `validate.js` is included in the repo that enabled the API results to be validated.
+A node script `validate.js` is included in the repo that can check the API results.

 From a terminal window, issue the following command to validate the api...